Declaration of the Rights of Man and of the Citizen of 1793: Protections of Liberty

-The protections of the citizens against their own government
+Protections of the citizens against their own government

 If in a way, this declaration has a more liberal bent in the modern American sense, since it states that there ought to be public policies for the general welfare, it also contains some very strong libertarian aspects.

-Article 7 states "The necessity of enunciating these rights supposes either the presence or the fresh recollection of despotism."
+Article 7 states, "The necessity of enunciating these rights supposes either the presence or the fresh recollection of despotism."
 Article 9: "The law ought to protect public and personal liberty against the oppression of those who govern."
 Article 33 states that resisting tyranny is a logical consequence of the rights of man: "Resistance to oppression is the consequence of the other rights of man".
 Article 34 states that if one is oppressed, everyone is.

-Article 27 states "Let any person who may usurp the sovereignty be instantly put to death by free men."
-Though the usurpation of sovereignty is not detailed, sovereignty is explained in article 25 as residing "in the people".
-There is no doubt that this way of thinking deeply influenced the revolutionary government during the Terror.

-Finally, article 35 states "When the government violates the rights of the people, insurrection is for the people and for each portion of the people the most sacred of rights and the most indispensable of duties."

-Though this declaration was never enforced (like the Constitution of 1793), history has shown that the French people have followed this advice with many successful (1830, 1848) and unsuccessful (1832, 1870) revolutions throughout the 19th century.
+Article 27 states, "Let any person who may usurp the sovereignty be instantly put to death by free men."
+Although the usurpation of sovereignty is not detailed, sovereignty is explained in article 25 as residing "in the people".
+There is no doubt that this way of thinking deeply influenced the revolutionary government during the Reign of Terror.
+Article 35 states, "When the government violates the rights of the people, insurrection is for the people and for each portion of the people the most sacred of rights and the most indispensable of duties."
+Although this declaration was never enforced (like the Constitution of 1793), history has shown that the French people have followed this advice with many successful (1830, 1848) and unsuccessful (1832, 1870) revolutions throughout the 19th century.